|

 I

-started attending the class when I was ten and from the first day, I was
+started attending the class when I was ten and from the first day, I was impressed

-remaining open-minded.
-She had a strong
+open-minded.
+She had a strong opinion

-it was one of the best arguments of which I have ever been a part.
+class, but it was one of the best arguments of which I have ever been a part.

 In